-NEUROAFFECTIVE DEFICITS IN SELF-STRUCTURE
+NEUROAFFECTIVE DEFICITS

 The neuroaffective deficits of BPD do not involve problems with intelligence, but rather involve problems with the emotion processing system.
 In order to have a coherent, stable, and differentiated self, it is necessary to have three essential neuroaffective capacities.
-These include the ability to verbally represent experiences, to develop complex and integrated attributions of these experiences, and to be able to assess the accuracy of attributions and motivations.
-Thematically, these could be expressed as: "What do I experience?"
-"What do I believe and want?"
-"Are my beliefs and wants realistic?"
-Gregory and Remen (2008) have labeled the corresponding three neuroaffective functions as association, attribution, and alterity.
+These include the ability to verbally represent experiences, to develop complex and integrated attributions of these experiences, and to be able to assess the accuracy of those attributions in an objective way.
+Gregory and Remen (2008) have labeled these three neuroaffective functions as association, attribution, and alterity.

-1. Association - What do I experience?
+1. Association